 We are calling and texting people weekly to let them know that we – and the studio will all be waiting for them on the other side.

-Even at a distance we can still be with our friends, we can still laugh and be silly together, we can encourage each other and find shared purpose through creative challenge.
+Even at a distance, we can still be with our friends, we can still laugh and be silly together, and we can encourage each other and find shared purpose through creative challenges.

 People have also been donating using our Local Giving Page which you can find here- https://localgiving.org/charity/designsinmind/